GREENROCK Container for water treatment in the Caribbean

 We put white, heat-repellent paint to the originally blue shipping container.
 As a result, the temperature in the interior reduced by more than 10 degrees Celsius in direct sunlight.
 Additional shading is provided by PV modules, which are placed on the roof of the container after delivery in Roseau.

-The pictures above show the delivery of the container at BlueSky’s energy adress in Austria.
+The pictures above show the delivery of the container at BlueSky’s energy address in Austria.
 Battery modules are placed inside and secured for transport.

 Inside the container is a 105 kWh GREENROCK business storage.
 It consists of a cabinet with power electronics and 4 battery modules each with 30 and 15 kWh capacity.
 Inverter, cabling and fuses are already installed and configured with in the electronic cabinet.
 An intelligent energy management system offers further possibilities to optimize your own consumption and is integrated in all GREENROCK systems.
 Placing the battery units and electric cabinet in the container was easy and fast with a forklift.
 Now, electronics and battery modules are already prepared for transport and connection to the photovoltaic system.